Open

 About

-Lake View Recreation Area is a day-use facility located on a ridge overlooking the west side of Saylorville Lake, a 26,000-acre project stretching over 50 miles up the Des Moines River Valley.
-The facility features a group picnic shelter that can accommodate up to 50 people, equipped with water and electricity.
-Public flush restrooms are available on-site.
+Lake View Recreation Area is a day-use facility located on the 26,000-acre Saylorville Lake Project, which stretches over 50 miles up the Des Moines River Valley.
+The site includes a picnic shelter with capacity for 50 people, public restrooms with flush toilets, water and electricity at the shelter, and a boat ramp.

 Directions

-From I-35, take the Ankeny Exit 90 (Oralabor Road) and go west 4.8 miles; the road turns into Highway 415.
-Turn left onto NW 37th Street and go 0.3 mile, then turn right onto NW Horseshoe Road.
-Continue past the Saylorville Lake Visitor Center and cross the Main Dam for 2.6 miles until you reach NW Beaver Drive.
-Turn right and drive north for 0.5 miles.
-Turn right into Lake View Recreation Area.
-From I-80, take Exit 131 (Merle Hay Road) and go north 2.7 miles.
-Turn left onto NW Beaver Drive and go 1.6 miles.
+From I-35, take the Ankeny Exit #90 (Oralabor Road) and go west 4.8 miles; the road turns into HWY 415.
+Turn left (west) onto NW 37th Street and go 0.3 mile, then turn right onto NW Horseshoe Rd.
+Continue past the Saylorville Lake Visitor Center and take a right to cross the Main Dam for 2.6 miles until you reach NW Beaver Dr. Turn right and drive north for 0.5 miles.
 Turn right into Lake View Recreation Area.